 With assets of corn, soybeans, farmers and packing capacity, Iowa is the ideal location for pork production.
 The “Tall Corn” state also needs plenty of fertilizer to produce the bushels of corn and soybeans fed to pigs.
 Approximately 10 finishing pigs from weaning to market provide the nutrient needs of an acre of Iowa cropland on a semi-annual basis.
 Nutrients from one 2,400-head pig barn benefits a half-section of land (320 acres).
-One hog consumes approximately 9 to 10 bushels of corn from birth to a market weight of 275 pounds!
+One hog consumes approximately 9 to 10 bushels of corn and 100 pounds of soybean meal from birth to a market weight of 275 pounds!

 Iowa Pork Industry Facts:

 - At the end of 2012, Iowa had 6,266 hog operations.

 - 94 percent of Iowa’s hog farms are family owned enterprises.

 - A total of 40,290 Iowans are employed in day-to-day production of hogs.